 - Ticket to ride: it helps you improve your strategic and logical thinking skills.
 Suppose you have it home, time to take it out of the box and start playing.
 If not, here you can an online and app versions of ticket to ride.

 - Risk: build strategy, logical thinking and decision making skills.
-Here you can find an online version of the game risk.

 - Carcassonne: it helps to build logical thinking and long-term strategic thinking.
 For those without the game at home, here you can find the online Carcassonne.